 Therapeutic cloning – This is perhaps the best example of a potential practical medical application for cloning.
 Instead of developing a clone through to term in a surrogate mother, a cloned embryo could be used to supply embryonic stem cells which are compatible with a patient.
 As mentioned in Part IV, embryonic stem cells are particularly powerful as they have the ability to turn into any tissue of the body, meaning compatible replacements for damaged organs and tissues without relying on transplants or artificial organs.

 A more advanced form of artificial selection – Cloning would probably be safer than genetic modification, as the clone would have the same impact on the environment as the original.
 You can also clone a genetically modified animal with a desired trait – high milk yielding cows, for example.
 The negative from this would be a reduction in both biodiversity and the gene pool amongst a herd.
 So “useful genes” – i.e. genes that provide resistance to certain diseases – might be lost if herds of animals are produced from a half dozen clones.

-Only last week, the BBC reported on a “cloning factory” in China which produces pigs for genetic engineering and research.
+Only last week (at time of posting), the BBC reported on a “cloning factory” in China which produces pigs for genetic engineering and research.
 This sort of cloning on an industrial scale would’ve likely caused outrage in the West, but China has very different attitudes to the embryo and its value.

 Lab-produced meat – It’s still decades away as a technology, but there’s also the prospect of producing meat products that involve no slaughter of animals at all, other than collecting the initial cells and growing them in culture.
 The first lab-grown beefburger, developed by Maastricht University, was eaten in London last August.
 Cloned meat from slaughtered animals, as well as products from cloned animals is already, apparently, in the food chain.
 There’s a growing row over whether it needs special licensing or labelling.